jakzo/SlzMods/projects/Boneworks/BoneworksPerformance/README.md

 Tracking is delayed by one physics tick by default.
-This small delay gives the mod samples on both sides of the requested time and prevents repeated or uneven head and hand movement when several physics ticks run in one rendered frame.
+This small delay gives the mod samples on both sides of the requested time and prevents repeated or uneven HMD movement when several physics ticks run in one rendered frame.
+When the clock falls behind, it catches up at twice normal speed by default.

 ### Super-jump protection